 Applying for a mortgage is a significant financial step that often marks the realization of homeownership dreams.
 Whether you’re a first-time homebuyer or looking to refinance, securing a mortgage is pivotal.
 However, the path to mortgage approval is lined with potential pitfalls, and navigating it successfully requires careful planning and smart decision-making.

 This article will explore the top things to avoid before applying for a mortgage.
 Understanding and avoiding these common missteps can mean the difference between a smooth mortgage application process and potential roadblocks that can hinder your homeownership aspirations.

 1. Avoid Making Large Purchases with Credit

 Credit utilization is one of the largest factors of a FICO credit score.
-Most lenders prefer to see applicants utilizing no more than 30% of their available credit, while also maintaining a good debt-to-income (DTI) ratio.
+Most lenders prefer to see applicants utilizing 30% or less of their available credit while maintaining a good debt-to-income (DTI) ratio.

 2. Avoid Spending Your Savings

 One often overlooked pitfall to avoid when preparing for a mortgage application is dipping into your savings or depleting your financial reserves.
 While homeownership is a substantial financial goal, it’s essential to maintain a safety net of savings for unexpected expenses, such as home repairs or medical emergencies.
 Raiding your savings to cover everyday expenses or luxuries can signal to lenders that you may not have the financial stability required for homeownership.